 Embark on a journey illuminating the environmental issues of the arctic frontier through the artistry of composer and multimedia artist Paul D. Miller aka DJ Spooky.
 In 2007-8, Miller completed two expeditions to Antarctica to shoot a film and create an acoustic portrait of the rapidly changing continent.
-That led to his celebrated 2011 publication The Book of Ice and 2013 album Of Water and Ice.
+That led to his celebrated 2011 publication of The Book of Ice and 2013 album Of Water and Ice.

 Sponsored by the Sierra Club, Miller then traveled to the Arctic Circle, emerging with the inspiration for another volume of music, ARCTIC RHYTHMS.
 Channeling messages around sustainability, climate change and our ever-evolving planet, the audience is drawn into an evocative multimedia voyage through pristine landscapes with a live string ensemble, projected imagery and live and recorded hip-hop and electronic music.